-Join Richard Harrington for an in-depth discussion in this video Reflections, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Reflections, part of Time-Lapse Video: Shooting From a Window.

 Shooting out hotel windows leads to lots of problems.
 You've got thick glass to deal with sometimes it causes reflections, you can also be having problems with light spill coming in from the hallway.
 So I'd like to walk you through several different things that we can take advantage of inside of Adobe Camera Raw or Light Room to make the images look better before we export them for assembly in another tool, whether that be Photoshop, or After Effects, so these are all common problems.
 The first one up is just that though, a reflection and this happens all the time.

 Remember, you're dealing with glass and you're in a hotel, so there's light coming in from the doorway into the room.
 Or perhaps it's the white backside of the curtain that the hotel uses as a block out and you've pulled the curtain and it's just getting picked up.
 Let's take a look at a very common scenario and remove the reflections to make the shot look its best.
 In this particular case, the shot was a three second exposure.
 So, things that normally didn't show up in the shot suddenly become visible.

 Here's that blackout curtain that's designed to minimize the sunlight from coming into your room early in the morning, so you could sleep off the night.
 In this case, it's being picked up.
 What we want to do is get the shot looking a bit more like this.
 Well, this is going to take a little bit of give and take.
 Essentially, we recover some of the highlights, lift up the fill light, and punch the blacks, and, of course, play with brightness and contrast, but the real magic here is using a brush to paint in adjustments.